THC in Europe

 And recently, Luxembourg, a small European country, has pulled out all the stops, hoping to allow the authorization and cultivation of recreational cannabis by 2023, in order to limit trafficking and "not support the whole illegal chain, from production to sale, via transport, where there is a lot of suffering", according to the Luxembourg Minister of Justice.

-Let's not forget the significant difference between cannabis for drug use and THC levels.
-THC or tetrahydrocannabinol is the molecule responsible for the main psychoactive effects of cannabis.
-It acts like the cannabinoids naturally produced by our bodies in certain parts of the brain associated with thinking, memory, pleasure, coordination and the perception of time.
-THC binds to and activates these receptors, creating effects on a person's memory, pleasure, movement, thinking, concentration, coordination and perception of time.
+Let's remember the key difference between cannabis used for recreational purposes and the THC level.
+THC, or tetrahydrocannabinol, is the molecule responsible for the main psychoactive effects of cannabis .
+It acts like the cannabinoids naturally produced by our bodies in certain parts of the brain associated with thinking, memory, pleasure, coordination, and time perception.
+THC binds to these receptors and activates them, thus creating effects on a person's memory, movements, thinking, concentration, coordination, and time perception.

-One of these cannabinoids is CBD or cannabidiol, which acts in cooperation with THC.
+One of these cannabinoids is CBD or cannabidiol, which acts in cooperation with THC, but is quite different.
+But there are many others, such as CBN (cannabinol) and CBG (cannabigerol).

-The most widely tolerated level of CBD in the European Union is less than 0.2%.
+The most widespread rate of THC tolerance in the European Union is less than 0.2%.

 - Austria and Luxembourg allow CBD products with a THC content of up to 0.3%.